dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/store_failures.md

 This logic is encoded in the [`should_store_failures()`](https://github.com/dbt-labs/dbt-core/blob/98c015b7754779793e44e056905614296c6e4527/core/dbt/include/global_project/macros/materializations/helpers.sql#L77) macro.

-When true, `store_failures` saves the entire record(s) that failed the test in a new table named after the test in a schema named "dbt_test__audit".
+When true, `store_failures` save all the record(s) that failed the test only if [limit](/reference/resource-configs/limit) is not set or if there are fewer records than the limit. `store_failures` are saved in a new table with the name of the test and in a schema named `dbt_test__audit`.
+You can configure the schema to a different value.

 <Tabs
   defaultValue="specific"